- After Diagnosis: A Guide for Patients and Families

 How much will it cost?

-The cost of treatment depends on the type of treatment, how long it lasts, how often it’s given, and whether you are treated at home, in a clinic, in the doctor’s office, or in the hospital.
+The cost of treatment depends on the type of treatment, how long it lasts, how often it’s given, and whether you’re treated at home, in a clinic, in the doctor’s office, or in the hospital.
 Most health plans, including Medicare, cover at least part of the cost of many treatments.
-In many states, Medicaid may help pay for certain treatments.
+In some states, Medicaid might help pay for certain treatments, even if you don’t normally get Medicaid.
 Before you start treatment, find out whether your insurance will pay for your care.
 Also, find out what part of the cost, if any, you will have to pay.
+Talk with your cancer care team social worker about this.

-If you are in a low-income bracket or are not working, check to see if you can get state or local benefits, such as Medicaid.
-If you are employed and are thinking about leaving your job, find out about COBRA options through your current insurance plan.
-COBRA may allow you to switch from your employer’s insurance plan to an individual plan with similar coverage.
-Many group plans allow this, but the cost may be much higher.
-You usually must apply for individual plans like this within 30 to 60 days of leaving your job.
-Call us or read What Is COBRA? at http://www.cancer.org for more on this.
+If you’re in a low-income bracket or aren’t working, check to see if you can get state or local health benefits, such as Medicaid.
+If you’re employed and are thinking about leaving your job, find out about COBRA options through your employer’s insurance plan.
+(Call us or read What Is COBRA? at www.cancer.org for more on this.)
+If your employer has been paying part of your health premiums, your cost under COBRA may be much higher than before.